GHOST-Aram/node-ts-starter/README.md

 This an Initialized project directory for Node and Typescript

+Are you new to Typescript (TS)?
+Do you need help creating and configuring a project directory for TS and Node?
+This article will guide you on how to create a project directory for Node and TS.

+This article will guide you through 5 key steps as follows:

+ 1. Intialize project directory
+ 2. Generate and edit TS configuration file
+ 3. Test your TS configuration
+ 4. Customize npm scripts
+ 5. Test npm script commands

+After completing this guide, you will have created a project directory in which you can:

+ - run the TS code without manual compilation step
+ - compile TS source code to JS build code
+ - run JS build code and
+ - run your code automatically on every change

+using custom npm commands.

 ## 1.Intialize Project Directory
 I. Create a folder with a name of your choice and open it in your favorite IDE.
 I. Generate package.json file using the command `npm init`